shopperlabs/custom-fields/README.md

 - **Dynamic Field Management**:
     - Easily create, edit, and delete custom fields.
     - Assign custom fields to any Filament resource.
-    - Organize custom fields within resources using a drag-and-drop interface.
+    - Organize custom fields using a drag-and-drop interface.

 - **Validation and Data Integrity**:
     - Define validation rules for each custom field.